 Gucci Guilty Pour Homme EDT

-Once again, Gucci Guilty Pour Homme doesn’t deliver the most unique fragrance, but it’s a pleasant, manly scent with refreshing woody, earthy qualities.
-It opens with a burst of citrus thanks to top notes of lemon and lavender which some dislike.
+Gucci Guilty Pour Homme doesn’t deliver the most unique fragrance, but it’s a safe pleasant, manly scent with refreshing woody, earthy qualities.
+It opens with a bang thanks to top notes of lemon and lavender which some dislike.

 I found the citrus was short-lived — only lasting a minute or two on the skin.
 These give way to a heart of orange flowers.
 Base notes include cedar and patchouli, which give Guilty its warm woodiness.

 What I love most about Gucci Guilty is its versatility.
 It fits a professional environment well — lending a little polish to your workday or can fit in on a date or night out.
 It performs well in the spring, summer, and fall, but the harsh winter weather would likely drown it out.

 I don't love that it feels like it plays it incredibly safe, soft and maybe a bit boring.
 If it's your first fragrance, you'll probably love it.
 If you've dabbled with niche fragrances, you might find it too mild.

 Gucci Guilty Black Pour Homme EDT